 - Entering freshmen should submit official SAT or ACT scores.

 Note: Students applying for the CUNY Honors College do not need to complete this entering freshman scholarship application, as they will automatically be considered for all scholarship and award opportunities.

 When Is the Deadline?

-The application and all supporting documents for scholarships, awards and prizes for the academic year beginning in fall 2013 must be postmarked by Feb.
-14, 2013, for continuing undergraduate students, and March 14, 2013, for continuing and incoming graduate students.
+The application and all supporting documents for scholarships, awards and prizes for the academic year beginning in fall 2014 must be received or postmarked by Feb.
+13, 2014, for continuing undergraduate students, and March 14, 2014, for continuing and incoming graduate students.
 The deadline for entering freshmen applications is Dec.
-31, 2012.
+31, 2013.
 New student spring-term scholarship applications are due by Nov.
-5, 2012.
+7, 2013.